 Basic personal finance questions

-The first five questions of the financial survey questionnaire cover economic fundamentals.
+The first five questions of the financial literacy questionnaire cover economic fundamentals which are key when measuring financial literacy.
 This first set of questions aims to assess your basic financial literacy.
 They cover topics ranging from the working of interest rates and interest compounding to the effect of inflation, discounting, and nominal versus real values.

 Question 1 – Numeracy – The ability to use mathematics in everyday life.

 Suppose you had $100 in a savings account and the interest rate was 2% per year.
 After 5 years, how much do you think you would have in the account if you left the money to grow?

 The first question is also an easier one.
 About 91% of the respondents get it right.
 The importance of numeracy on personal finances cannot be understated.
 It’s not about being good with math or knowing advanced calculus.
 It’s about translating the basic mathematics knowledge to your day to day life..

 Numeracy involves skills that aren’t always taught in the classroom – the ability to use numbers and solve problems in real life.
 It means having the confidence and skill to use numbers and mathematical approaches in all aspects of life.

 If you want to take a more comprehensive test on numeracy.
 You can try the UK National Numeracy Challenge.
 It took me a good thirty minutes, a calculator, and some patience to score 98%.
 The test is free, but you will have to register to have access to it.
 Once I finished the test, I had to input my gender, age, and location to see the results.
 This last part I think was unnecessary, they could have asked for all the information from the start.